-There will always be someone who thinks you’re crazy no matter what you choose to do, so you may as well get on with it anyway.
+There will always be someone who thinks you’re crazy no matter what you choose to do, so you may as well do it anyway.

 FREEDOM OF CHOICE

-To live a fully authentic life which, I will assume, also involves building a fulfilling career, then we must recognise that we make the choices that lead to what we are capable of.
-And we get to choose to fulfil that.
+To live a fully authentic life and build a fulfiling career, we must recognise that we can make the choices that lead to what we are capable of.
 We have that freedom.

 If you want to get existential about it (which I do) then this quote by Gerald Corey, a revered professor and psychotherapist, sums it up,

 “There is no escape from freedom as we will always be held responsible”.